-The Presbyterian Church of Lake Travis (PCLT) began in early 2000 as a New Church Development with a small group of dedicated believers who committed to founding a new Presbyterian church within the Lakeway/Bee Cave area; a church that worshipped in the reformed tradition and that participated in God’s mission in the community.
+The Presbyterian Church of Lake Travis (PCLT) began in early 2000 with a small group of faithful people committed to establishing a new Presbyterian church dedicated to participating in God’s mission in the Lakeway/Bee Cave area.
 The church quickly grew as the members met regularly for devotions, faith sharing, education and administrative actions.
-In the summer of 2001 the first pastor was called and on November 4, 2001 the first public worship service was held in Bee Cave Elementary School.
+In the summer of 2001 an organizing pastor was called and on November 4, 2001 the first public worship service was held in Bee Cave Elementary School.

 God continued to build up this community of believers through the generosity and commitment of members, friends, other churches and Mission Presbytery.
 On November 4, 2007, the Presbyterian Church of Lake Travis joyfully became a chartered church in the Presbyterian Church (USA).

-The church has welcomed four called pastors, several interim pastors and numerous supply pastors.
-We have been blessed with the faithful service and commitment of many who have provided their time and resources to building up God’s church at the Presbyterian Church of Lake Travis.
+We have been blessed with the faithful service and commitment of many who have provided their time and resources to build up God’s church at the Presbyterian Church of Lake Travis.
 PCLT continues to value worshiping in the reformed tradition and being God’s servants in the world.
-We have sought to be faithful through our worship, our mission and outreach, our care for one another and our spiritual development.
+We seek to be faithful through our worship, our mission and outreach, our care for one another and our spiritual development.
 God’s steadfast love has never wavered and we continue to feel the leading of God’s Spirit.

-Presbyterian Church of Lake Travis is a member of the Presbyterian Church USA, which is organized into 171 presbyteries.
-We belong to Mission Presbytery, which meets three times a year and does much of its work through committees, along with Presbytery staff support.
-There are about 150 congregations in our Mission Presbytery, which extends from the Rio Grande Valley to north of Austin, Texas.
+Presbyterian Church of Lake Travis is part of the Presbyterian Church (USA), which is organized into 171 presbyteries.
+We belong to Mission Presbytery, which extends from the Rio Grande Valley to north of Austin, Texas.

 The Synod is the next-level governing body in the PC(USA).
 Synods are made up of multiple presbyteries and conduct business in the same way as a presbytery, yet have fewer functions.
 Our synod is the Synod of the Sun.